thomaspollock123/COMP41720_The_Goobers/README.md

    ```
 4. Access the frontend at `http://localhost:5173/`.

-Note: the frontend will not display any data for up to a minute after running the docker compose as the analytics service is slow to start.
+Note: allow up to 30 seconds for the containers to start-up and ,once the frontend has been accessed, a further 15 seconds for the consumer to begin streaming predictions.

 ## Usage
 - Monitor real-time price updates and predictions in the web interface.
-- Use the visualisations to make informed trading decisions.
+- Use the visualisations and information provided to make informed trading decisions.

 ## Scalability and Fault Tolerance
 - **Kafka**: Distributed, fault-tolerant, and scalable message broker.